EventFlow: Forecasting Temporal Point Processes with Flow Matching: EventFlow

-In principle this means that the support of $\eta_s^z$ is larger than $\TT$, but in practice we choose $\sigma^2$ sufficiently small such that this is not a concern.
-The addition of noise $\epsilon_k$ is instrumental in obtaining a well-specified model, but in practice the noise variance $\sigma^2$ is not a critical hyperparameter.
+In principle, using Gaussian noise means that the support of event times in $\eta_s^z$ is larger than $\TT$, but in practice we choose $\sigma^2$ sufficiently small such that this is not a concern.
+The addition of noise $\epsilon^k$ is instrumental in obtaining a well-specified model, but in practice we found the noise variance $\sigma^2$ to not be a critical hyperparameter.
 We note that this noising step is typical in flow matching models \citep{lipman2023flow, tong2023improving}.